rudimk/hCloud/README.markdown

 Maybe even a custom software platform, with a stripped down version of Linux running the .NET stack.

-Please feel free to join this project, or contact us with your views - thewebmobileinc@gmail.com
+Please feel free to join this project, or contact us with your views - thewebmobileinc@gmail.com OR rudimk.amazon@gmail.com